phuha7/sudoku_solver/README.md

 # sudoku_solver
-ALgorithm for solving a sudoku puzzle
+Algorithm for solving a sudoku puzzle, use recusrion and backtracking